 As an international student, your first few weeks at the University can be confusing as there is a lot going on.
 You may not know where to get the answers to your questions.

 Full degree international students

 Full degree students who attend the International Student Welcome Programme will have a good opportunity to ask questions and gather information.
-You may also be able to use the Meet and Greet Service from Heathrow Airport.

 Study abroad and exchange students